-Deputies were serving a warrant for sexual assault of a child when they were ambushed
+Man faces murder charge in ambush of South Carolina officers

 Weather

-The suspect is 74-year-old Fred Hopkins, another source with knowledge of the investigation told CNN.

-The suspect had not been formally charged as of Thursday night, according to Richland County Sheriff Leon Lott, whose office is leading the investigation.

-It's unclear whether authorities have determined why the suspect opened fire on officers.
+It's unclear whether authorities have determined why officers were fired on when they arrived at the house.

-Hopkins is listed as one of the owners of the house where the shooting occurred, online property records show.
+Seth Hopkins had been made aware the deputies were coming to question him, Lott said.

+"These officers did absolutely nothing wrong," he said.
+"I don't want anybody to think their procedures were incorrect, that anything they did was improper.
+They did not.
+This was an ambush that you just can't prevent."

-He was disbarred as an attorney in 1984, four years after he got his law license, according to records.
+Frederick Hopkins was disbarred as an attorney in 1984, four years after he got his law license, according to records.
 He was ordered to pay $18,000 to a court in Lexington County, an amount said to be equal to the sum of "wrongfully collected attorney fees."

-Hopkins was charged in 2014 with disorderly conduct, court records show.
+He was charged in 2014 with disorderly conduct, court records show.
 It is his only known prior arrest.

 Hopkins and his wife have nine adopted children, a woman who said she was a longtime friend of the Hopkins family told The State newspaper.